VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="wyrmbreath2-1.jpg;wyrmbreath2-2.jpg" imgDesc="Tanks check the dragons' mouths, Ice tethers South and Fire tethers North.;Tanks spread and avoid the breath" slideNumber=slideCounter %}

 After everything resolve, both wryms will leave and reappear North or South for **Cauterize**.
 Players with <span class='speDebuff'>Boiling</span> will move on *Hraesvelgr* side while the players with <span class='speDebuff'>Freezing</span> will move on *Nidhogg* side.
 The Tanks will move in front of the group and their respective bosses and use their invulnerability.
+They can also use the rest of their mitigation tools and keep their invulnarabilities for the last phase.
 Right before **Cauterize** happens, the debuffs will swap into <span class='speDebuff'>Pyretic</span> and <span class='speDebuff'>Deep Freeze</span> and will be removed if the players are on the correct side.
 If you end up with <span class='speDebuff'>Pyretic</span>, remember to not perform any action to avoid unnecessary damage.
 <img class='soloImg' src='{{ page.imagePath | append: 'cauterize.jpg' }}'>